sldonoghue1/ourcodingclub.github.io/_tutorials/python-intro.md

 {% endcapture %}
 {% include callout.html content=callout colour=alert %}

-You can have a look at all the data via the [link to the station webpage](https://www.ed.ac.uk/geosciences/weather-station/weather-station-data), but for ease of use, we've provided the data file [in the repository you just downloaded](https://github.com/ourcodingclub/CC-python-intro) (`StormEleanor_2_3_Jan.csv`).
+You can have a look at all the data via the [link to the station webpage](https://www.geos.ed.ac.uk/~hcp/metstat_arch/), but for ease of use, we've provided the data file [in the repository you just downloaded](https://github.com/ourcodingclub/CC-python-intro) (`StormEleanor_2_3_Jan.csv`).
 Specifically, the data comes from [Storm Eleanor](https://www.metoffice.gov.uk/barometer/uk-storm-centre/storm-eleanor), which passed over the UK and Edinburgh on the 2nd-3rd January 2018.

 # 2. Reading data from a file
 {: #reading}

 We are going to start off simple, using the basic 'core' Python language features to explore the data, then later in the tutorial we'll look at some of the ways we can use modules and libraries to make dealing with data easier.
-Create a new Python script in your editor or IDE, and type in the following lines:
+Create a new Python script in your editor or IDE, make sure the script is saved in the same folder as your data, and type in the following lines:

 ```python
 weatherfile = open("StormEleanor_2_3_Jan.csv", "r")